mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/learning.md

 ## How Long Does It Take to Learn Mendix

 The answer to this question depends on your profile and background.
-For example, you could have your first Mendix Starter App up and running in less than 30 minutes, or you could start the [Become a Rapid Developer](https://gettingstarted.mendixcloud.com/link/path/10) learning path online for free.
+For example, you could have your first Mendix starter app up and running in less than 30 minutes, or you could start the [Become a Rapid Developer](https://gettingstarted.mendixcloud.com/link/path/10) learning path online for free.
 There are 12 modules in this learning path, each of which takes about thirty minutes to complete.
 That means you could be done in less than a day and start building Mendix apps straightaway!

 For more information, see [How Long Does It Take to Learn Mendix?](skills-training#how-long-to-learn).